In surprise summit concession, Trump says he will halt Korea war games

 By Steve Holland, Soyoung Kim and Jack Kim

-Trump and Kim promised in a joint statement to work toward the "denuclearization" of the Korean Peninsula, and the United States promised its Cold War foe security guarantees.
+The two leaders promised in a joint statement after their meeting to work toward the "denuclearisation" of the Korean Peninsula, and the United States promised its Cold War foe security guarantees.
 But they offered few specifics.

 The summit, the first between a sitting U.S. president and a North Korean leader, was in stark contrast to a flurry of North Korean nuclear and missile tests and angry exchanges of insults between Trump and Kim last year that fueled worries about war.

-In statements relayed by North Korea's state-run news agency, Kim called for Pyongyang and Washington to end "irritating and hostile military actions" against each other.
-But it made no mention of North Korea giving up its nuclear weapons program.

-If the United States takes genuine measures to build trust with North Korea, the North will take additional goodwill measures, Kim said, according to a Korean Central News Agency (KCNA) report.

-Critics in the United States said Trump had given away too much at a meeting that provided international standing to Kim.
-The North Korean leader is isolated, his country accused by rights groups of widespread human rights abuses and under U.N. sanctions for its nuclear and ballistic missile programs.
+Critics at home said the U.S. president had given away too much at a meeting that gave international standing to Kim.
+The North Korean leader is deeply isolated, his country accused by rights groups of widespread human rights abuses and under U.N. sanctions for its nuclear and ballistic missile programs.

 If implemented, the halting of the joint military exercises would be one of the most controversial moves to come from the summit.
 The drills help keep U.S. forces at a state of readiness in one of the world's most tense flashpoints.